status-im/wiki.status.im/docs/getting-started/faq.md

 ## SGT Token

-### What are SGT?
+### What are SGT used for?

 Status Genesis Tokens are a way to say thank you to community contributors.
 SGT can be redeemed for SNT after the Contribution Period has been finalised.

 ### How can I buy SGT Token?

-You can not buy SGT token, they are given for contributions
+You can not buy SGT token, they are given for community contributions

 ### How can I earn SGT Token?